 Knowing which purchasing group(s) a hospital is part of can help you identify your ideal partners.
 Contracting with a GPO is one way to secure a steady stream of sales to healthcare facilities.

-According to Definitive Healthcare data, 91 percent of hospitals are members of a GPO, compared to 70 percent of health systems.
+According to Definitive Healthcare data, 91 percent of hospitals are members of a group purchasing organization (GPO).
+In comparison, 70 percent of health systems are GPO members.

-Fig 2 Image is from Definitive Healthcare’s comprehensive Hospitals and IDNs database.
-The map indicated locations of active GPOs in the U.S. Hospital data is sourced from CMS and proprietary sources and continually updated.
+Fig 2.
+Image is from Definitive Healthcare’s Hospitals and IDNs database.
+The map shows locations of active GPOs in the U.S. Hospital data is sourced from CMS and proprietary sources and continually updated.
 Data shown is from calendar year 2019.

 Kaiser Permanente, a parent IDN, reports more than 540 members.
 This includes 5 smaller IDNs in California, Oregon, Washington, and Hawaii.
 When targeting care facilities in California, it could be more helpful to target the Kaiser parent IDN than its members.
 Smaller health systems could be good places to start, depending on the network hierarchy.

-Fig 3 Image is from Definitive Healthcare’s comprehensive Hospitals and IDNs database.
-This map indicates the locations of IDNs in the U.S. by integration level.
+Fig 3.
+Image is from Definitive Healthcare’s Hospitals and IDNs database.
+This map shows the locations of IDNs in the U.S. by integration level.
 Hospital data is sourced from CMS and proprietary sources and continually updated.
 Data shown is from calendar year 2019.